itsy24/Twitch_Success/README.md

 Finally, statistcal analysis was done with a two-way ANOVA.

-The test below demonstrates that language (p-value = 1.080788e-11) statistcally affects watch times more than what game/category is being streamed.
+Language (p-value = 1.08e-11) was shown to be statistcally significant in affecting watch times compared to the game/category being streamed.

 ![ANOVA2](https://github.com/itsy24/Twitch_Success/blob/isy/images/anova2.png)